uppedtrout/Better-config/README.md

 phrases.
 It should be noted here that wherever a Sumerian phrases.
 It should be noted here that wherever a Sumerian phrase appears in the original MS. we have kept it as it is, untranslated, as we expect the Mad Arab would have wanted it.
-Quite possibly, even he did not know the exact meaning of much of the conjurations in the Old Tongue, butDownloaded from www.holybooks.com viewed it as a 'barbarous' tongue' which must be preserved because of its essential Power.
+Quite possibly, even he did not know the exact meaning of much of the conjurations in the Old Tongue, but viewed it as a 'barbarous' tongue' which must be preserved because of its essential Power.
 Indeed, with the publication of this Book, Sumerian may become as popular among magicians as the strange, angelic language of Enochian, discovered by Dr. Dee in